 I’m just saying that often when we say “my husband is abusive“, what you really mean is “my husband is acting in a way that makes me sad and upset and I feel like I can’t do anything about it.”
 I understand the feeling, but nobody else is going to fix your relationship for you.
 Sometimes you need to step in and set proper boundaries and start taking the initiative so that the dysfunctional patterns are fixed, rather than getting worse.

-Of course, if you’re scared to do any of these things because you think he may get violent, then you have a bigger problem and you really do need help.
+Of course, if you’re scared to do any of these things because you think he may get violent, or if he has a pattern of speaking to you and belittling you that makes you feel confused and helpless and even crazy, then you have a bigger problem and you really do need help.
 Please get it!
 But in many cases, I think, women are just so scared of conflict that we don’t speak up, and then when we hear him yell we call it abuse when it’s really just that neither of you knows how to resolve conflict well.

 Abuse should never be tolerated, and if your spouse is abusive, then please get out and protect yourself and your kids.
 But when we start labeling all unhealthy behaviour as abusive, we’re not helping our families; we’re hurting them.
 Abuse is awful, but so is refusing to take responsibility to do your part to fix unhealthy relationship patterns.
 So, please, resist the urge to point fingers, and start building a better marriage.

 Have you ever seen the word “abuse” get tossed around inappropriately?
 How do you figure out if it’s an abusive situation or not?
 Let me know in the comments!